 It Is Not Over Until the Ref Has Blown His Whistle

 Even if you are losing badly and there is just one minute on the clock, do not even think about leaving early to beat the rush.
 The players on the pitch have given their all for you, so the least that you can do is stay for another minute or so.
-When the referee blows his whistle for the
+It’s only when the referee blows his whistle for the end of the match should you really leave.